dead-claudia/thallium/CONTRIBUTING.md

 Did you run into issues?
 Great!
 Tell me [here](http://github.com/isiahmeadows/thallium/issues/new) and I'll see how I can help you.

 Do you want to contribute code?
-Keep reading below.
+First, I'd like to thank you in advance for your contribution.
+I'll take any help I can get.

 ## Process Overview